 – the company must have a board of directors, a board of commissioners and a general meeting of the shareholders;

 – the preparation and amendments brought to the company’s statutory documents;

-- a company must commit to take part in the development of a sustainable economy.
+– a company must commit to taking part in the development of a sustainable economy.